fila43/postgresql_server-system_role/README.md

 More about usage could be found in [`examples/`](examples) directory

-You can copy your certificate to `/etc/pki/tls/certs/server.crt` and key to `/etc/pki/tls/private/server.key` or you can also use certificate system role.
-For more detail see examples.
 ## Dependencies

 A list of other roles hosted on Galaxy should go here, plus any details in